 - Applying pacemakers for heart conditions

-Since paramedics undergo advanced training, courses and certification, they are responsible for handling more during emergency calls than EMTs.
+Since paramedics undergo advanced training, courses, and certification, they are responsible for handling more during emergency calls than EMTs.
 Both jobs are vital in providing people with the emergency care they need before reaching the hospital.

 Industry Outlook for EMTs vs. Paramedics